January 13, 2022 | Updated: June 3, 2022

 Global companies like Walmart are starting to invest in mobile apps to enable their workforce.
 A modern, always-on retail workforce enablement app could transform the way your employees do their jobs.
 Features like real-time view of stock, cross-departmental collaboration, detailed product information, instant communication with other stores can simplify your workers’ experiences and help them to better serve your customers.

 Your workers need an always-on app that syncs with your single source of data truth, regardless of connectivity (which may be an issue as retail workers are constantly on the move).
 But building a mobile app with data sync capabilities can be a costly and time-intensive investment.
 MongoDB Realm Sync solves for this with an intuitive, object-oriented data model that is simple to use, and an out-of-the-box data synchronization service.
-When your mobile data seamlessly integrates with back-end systems, you can deliver a modern, distributed application data platform to your workers.
+When your mobile data seamlessly integrates with back-end systems, you can deliver a modern, distributed data platform to your workers.

 Huge investment in the supply chain